20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 Here it is: it starts with shame itself.
 Not with getting rid of it.
 Not with understanding where it came from.
 Not with a breakthrough psilocybin therapy session or a perfectly held ceremony or finally finding the right words in the right room.
 It starts with the radical, counterintuitive act of turning toward the shame rather than away from it, and discovering that the thing you have spent years running from is not the enemy of your healing.
 It is the doorway.

-This is what took me the longest to understand, even having worked with shame and trauma in myself for years before I ever guided anyone else through it.
 We arrive at psychedelic-assisted healing hoping shame will be removed, dissolved, transcended.
 What the research and the people I serve keep showing me is something far more interesting: shame does not heal by being eliminated.
 It heals by being met.
-And the meeting, specific, embodied, witnessed, and sustained through integration coaching and community, is the path itself.
+And the meeting, the specific, embodied, witnessed, and sustained through integration coaching and community, is the path itself.

 Shame does not heal through insight.